Difference Between Thermoplastic and Thermosetting Plastics

 • Can take any shape

-• Additives, color, fibers can be added easily
+• Additives, colors, and fibers can be added easily

 • Regrind possible.